Aex66/KITS-API/README.md

    res.executionTime
 })
 ```
-This event will trigger when a kit is successfully purchased.
+This event will trigger when a kit is successfully purchased. <br<
 Propertys: <br>
 -kitName: string (The name of the kit that has been purchased) <br>
 -player: @minecraft/server.Player (The player who purchased the kit) <br>